Snapdragon 7 Gen 2: More power for mid-range smartphones

 50 per cent more performance, 13 per cent less power consumption

-The Snapdragon 7 Gen 2 CPU is said to deliver over 50 per cent more power than its predecessor.
+The CPU of the Snapdragon 7 Gen 2 is said to deliver over 50 per cent more performance than its predecessor.
 The Adreno GPU, which is responsible for graphics calculations, is said to have doubled its performance.
-The same applies to the AI engine, which is responsible for automated processes and predictions - i.e. artificial intelligence.
-The power consumption of the entire SoC has nevertheless been reduced by 13 percent, according to Qualcomm.
+The same applies to the AI Engine, which is responsible for automated processes and predictions - i.e. artificial intelligence.
+According to Qualcomm, the power consumption of the entire SoC has nevertheless been reduced by 13 per cent.

 When I was but a young student, I'd sit in my friend's living room with all my classmates and play on his SuperNES.
 Since then I've had the opportunity to test out all the newest technology for you.
 I've done reviews at Curved, Computer Bild and Netzwelt, and have now arrived at Galaxus.de.